risingwavelabs/risingwave-docs/docs/dev/nodejs-client-libraries.md

 slug: /nodejs-client-libraries
 ---

-As RisingWave is wire-compatible with PostgreSQL, you can use third-party PostgreSQL drivers to interact with RisingWave from your Python applications.
+As RisingWave is wire-compatible with PostgreSQL, you can use third-party PostgreSQL drivers to interact with RisingWave from your Node.js applications.

 In this guide, we use the [Node.js pg driver](https://www.npmjs.com/package/pg) to connect to RisingWave.